-Advanced Trainees will know how to explain the investigation or procedure to patients, families, and carers, and be able to explain procedural risk and obtain
+Advanced Trainees will know how to explain the investigation or procedure to patients, families, and carers, and be able to explain procedural risk and obtain informed consent where applicable.

 - Assess severity of daytime consequences of sleep disorders

-- Interpret and report on typical PSG findings in NREM arousal disorders, and seizure disorders
+- Interpret and report on typical polysomnography (PSG) findings in NREM arousal disorders and seizure disorders

-- Interpret raw data from sleep studies including the following parameters:
+- Interpret raw data from sleep studies, including:

-- " airflow parameters
+- airflow parameters

-- " airway pressures
+- airway pressures >>

-- " body position
+- body position

-- " chin electromyography
+- chin electromyography

-- " effort parameters
+- effort parameters >>

-- " electrocardiography
+- ECG >>

-- " electroencephalogram (EEG)
+- electroencephalogram (EEG) >>

-- " electromyography (EMG)
+- electromyography (EMG) >>

-- " electro-oculogram
+- electro-oculogram (EOG) >>

-- " measures of CO2
+- measures of CO2 >>

-- " oxygen saturation
+- oxygen saturation

-- Interpret video and EEG during a paroxysmal event at night and report differential diagnosis
+- Interpret video and EEG during a paroxysmal event at night, and report differential diagnosis

 - Perform a thorough history, examination, and sleep specific assessment

+- Perform the relevant general physical, neurological, and respiratory examinations

 - Recognise features which may suggest parasomnia or seizure

-- Synthesise patient symptoms and signs into a comprehensive differential diagnosis and plan further investigation if needed

-- Take a thorough sleep history from the patient, as well as bed environment and sleep hygiene behaviour including bedtime routine, screen time and diet Perform the relevant neurological, respiratory, and general physical examinations
+- Synthesise patient symptoms and signs into a comprehensive differential diagnosis and plan further investigation if needed - Take a thorough sleep history from the patient, as well as bed environment and sleep hygiene behaviour including bedtime routine, screen time and diet

-informed consent where applicable. • Electroencephalogram (EEG) including full EEG • Polysomnography (PSG) IMPORTANT SPECIFIC ISSUES Advanced Trainees will identify important specialty-specific issues and the impact of these on diagnosis and management and integrate these into care.
-Apply and locate sensors for monitoring sleep disorders Deliver comprehensive sleep education to patients Explain non-pharmacological and pharmacological measures for management of NREM parasomnias Explain role of video PSG and home video for diagnosis to patients Explain sensors, filters, gain, sampling times (frequencies) and linearity of the equipment used in the sleep laboratory to technical and other staff Prescribe and monitor drug management Recognise the indications for completion of a sleep diary: " explain the completion of a sleep diary to patients/carer. " interpret sleep diaries applying knowledge of normal sleep duration and timing according to age " use sleep diary information to inform treatment decisions Recognise when referral to another specialist is indicated, such as a psychologist and neurologists or SPECIFIC ISSUES Advanced Trainees will identify important specialty-specific issues and the impact of these on diagnosis and management and integrate these into Deliver comprehensive sleep education to patients Explain non-pharmacological and pharmacological measures for management of NREM parasomnias Explain role of video PSG and home video for diagnosis to patients Explain sensors, filters, gain, sampling times (frequencies) and linearity of the equipment used in the sleep laboratory to technical and other staff Prescribe and monitor drug management Recognise the indications for completion of a sleep diary: " explain the completion of a sleep diary to patients/carer. " interpret sleep diaries applying knowledge of normal sleep duration and timing according to age " use sleep diary information to inform treatment decisions Recognise when referral to another specialist is indicated,

-- such as a psychologist and neurologists or nephrologist/urologist (in cases of nocturnal enuresis) Weigh and synthesise history and examination informatio - Weigh and synthesise history and examination information to produce provisional and differential diagnosis and formulate and undertake management plan
+- EEG, including full EEG - PSG

+Advanced Trainees will identify important specialty-specific issues and the impact of these on diagnosis and management and integrate these into care.

+- Apply and locate sensors for monitoring sleep disorders - Deliver comprehensive sleep education to patients - Explain non-pharmacological and pharmacological measures for management of NREM parasomnias - Explain role of video PSG and home video for diagnosis to patients - Explain sensors, filters, gain, sampling times (frequencies), and linearity of the equipment used in the sleep laboratory to technical and other staff - Prescribe and monitor drug management - Recognise the indications for completion of a sleep diary: - explain the completion of a sleep diary to patients and carers - interpret sleep diaries, applying knowledge of normal sleep duration and timing according to age - " use sleep diary information to inform treatment decisions - Recognise when referral to another specialist is indicated, such as a psychologist, neurologists or nephrologist / urologist (in cases of nocturnal enuresis) - Weigh and synthesise history and examination information to produce provisional and differential diagnoses, and formulate and undertake management plans